 Can you run as fast as you did when you were 20 years old?
 Hit a baseball as far as you once could?
 Bash a tennis ball with the same speed and spin?

 Erectile dysfunction (ED) can occur for many reasons.
 Sometimes it is as simple as the side effect of a particular medication.
 But for roughly 75% of men, the cause is more complex.
-ED may result from vascular disease, neurological disease, or diabetes, or the result of prostate-related treatments or surgeries.
+ED may result from vascular disease, neurological disease, diabetes, or prostate-related treatments or surgeries.

 - Start walking.
 According to one Harvard study, just 30 minutes of walking a day was linked with a 41% drop in risk for ED.
 Other research suggests that moderate exercise can help restore sexual performance in obese middle-aged men with ED.

 - Eat right.
 In the Massachusetts Male Aging Study, eating a diet rich in fruit, vegetables, whole grains, and fish — with fewer red and processed meat and refined grains — decreased the likelihood of ED.
 Another tip: a chronic deficiency in vitamin B12 may contribute to erectile dysfunction.
 A daily multivitamin and fortified foods are the best bets for those who absorb B12 poorly, including many older adults.

 - Pay attention to your vascular health.
 High blood pressure, high blood sugar, high cholesterol, and high triglycerides can all damage arteries in the heart (causing heart attack), in the brain (causing stroke), and leading to the penis (causing ED).
 Low levels of HDL (good) cholesterol and an expanding waistline also contribute.
 Check with your doctor to find out whether your vascular system — and thus your heart, brain, and penis — is in good shape or needs a tune-up through lifestyle changes and, if necessary, medications.